Morecambe Promenade railway station

-Morecambe Promenade Station was a railway station in Morecambe, Lancashire, England.
+Morecambe Promenade was a railway station in Morecambe, Lancashire, England.
 It was opened on 24 March 1907 by the Midland Railway and closed in February 1994.
-After twelve weeks break in passenger service for the revision of track work and signalling a new Morecambe station was opened on a site closer to the town centre.
+After twelve weeks break in passenger service for the revision of track work and signalling, a new Morecambe station was opened on a site closer to the town centre.

-It was named Morecambe both before and after being named Morecambe Promenade.
+The station opened as Morecambe and was renamed Morecambe Promenade in 1924.
+It reverted to its original name in 1968 and remained so until closure.

 History

-Built by the Midland Railway Company as the terminus of the former "little" North Western Railway, Morecambe Promenade Station first opened to passengers in 1907.
-It served as a replacement for the inadequate Northumberland Street Station (which was ironically situated on the site of the new two-platform Morecambe station).
+Built by the Midland Railway Company as the terminus of the former "little" North Western Railway, the station first opened to passengers in 1907.
+It served as a replacement for the inadequate station on Northumberland Street, which was situated ironically on the site of the current two-platform Morecambe station.

-The Promenade station was built to cater for a large influx of passengers.
-To this effect, the station comprised four main platforms and a goods siding.
-When the station opened, there was some controversy over the segregation of passengers into 1st and 2nd class waiting rooms.
-Many passengers disapproved of this and chose to wait instead in the station concourse.
+Promenade station was built to cater for a large influx of passengers; to this effect, the station comprised four main platforms and a goods siding.
+When the station opened, there was some controversy over the segregation of passengers into 1st and 2nd class waiting rooms; many passengers disapproved of this and chose to wait instead in the station concourse.

 The Midland Railway sought to exploit the potential of moving holidaymakers between Morecambe, Heysham and Lancaster and to provide a speedy and efficient service for workers at the then state-of-the-art 1905 port.
 The station was therefore constructed opposite the old Midland Hotel, enabling tourists arriving overnight by rail to stay in the hotel before taking the boat to the Isle of Man and Barrow from the Stone Jetty.
-Passengers using the facilities came from Leeds and Bradford as well as the West Coast of Scotland.
+Passengers using the facilities came from Leeds and Bradford, as well as the west coast of Scotland.